stonefl/stonefl.github.io/_posts/2020-07-16-create-ai-platform-notebooks-instance-in-shared-vpc-without-service-availability.md

 Here is a breakdown of the command, so you understand what is happening:

-- `gcloud compute instances create` create a new instance with specified name
+- `gcloud compute instances create` creates a new instance with specified name
-- `--zone` specifies which zone the instance to be created, need to be consistent to the shared VPC region
+- `--zone` specifies which zone the instance to be created and needs to be consistent to the shared VPC region
-- `--project` specifies the ID of service project where the instance is going to be created
+- `--project` specifies the ID of project where the instance to be created
 - `--machine-type` specifies the machine type as *n1-standard-4*, which provides 4 vCPU and 15GB of RAM.
 For more machine types, see [GCP VM Machine Types](https://cloud.google.com/compute/docs/machine-types)
 - `--image-family` specifies the Deep Learning VM image.
 For more image families, see [AI Platform Deep Learning VM Images](https://cloud.google.com/ai-platform/deep-learning-vm/docs/images)
-- `--image-project` must be `**deeplearning-platform-release**`
+- `--image-project` must be **`deeplearning-platform-release`**
-- `--subnet` specifies the Shared subnet from the host project
+- `--subnet` specifies the shared subnet from the host project
-- `--no-address` specifies that there is no public address.
+- `--no-address` specifies that the VM has no public address.
 It can be ignored, if the shared VPC allows public IP
-- `--tags` must be **`deeplearning-vm`,** otherwise, it will not show in the notebook instance page
+- `--tags` must be **`deeplearning-vm`**, otherwise, it will not show up in the notebook instance page
-- `--scopes` and `--metadata` must be specified as above, otherwise, the instance cannot set up the proxy to the JupyterLab the link of **OPEN JUPYTERLAB** won't show up.
+- `--scopes` and `--metadata` must be specified as above, otherwise, the instance cannot set up the proxy to the JupyterLab and the link of **OPEN JUPYTERLAB** won't work.
 For more information of the settings, see [Use SSH to Access to JupyterLab](https://cloud.google.com/ai-platform/notebooks/docs/ssh-access).

-With success of above command, an instance named ***cpu-instance-test*** is created from the AI Platform Notebook Instances page, shown as below:
+With success of above command, an instance named **cpu-instance-test** can be seen from the AI Platform Notebook Instances page:

 ![notebook_instance_cpu]({{site.baseurl}}/img/post/ai_notebooks_cpu.png)